merely-useful/r-rse/course-design.md

 - Folder and file structure (RStudio R Projects)
     - File paths, very basics of the shell (in RStudio)
+    - Working directory and how it is set with RStudio R Projects
     - Making use of the fs package for filesystem management

 - Setting up an R package